Abhin-Anilkumar/K8s-demo/CHALLENGES.md

 - Standardizing the application to take database configuration via environment variables.
 - Securing credentials using Kubernetes Secrets.
 - Updating the Security Group to allow ingress on 5432 from the node group.

+## 6. CI/CD Pipeline & Unit Test Failures
+**Challenge**: The initial CI/CD pipeline failed during the `test` stage.
+Specifically:
+- The Go `recommendation` service had no unit tests.
+- The Java `voting` service failed context loading because its `@Scheduled` synchronization task attempted to call an external service and connect to a database before the mocks were in place.
+**Resolution**:
+- Created a comprehensive `api_test.go` for the `recommendation` service using `testify/assert`.
+- Refactored `VotingApplicationTests.java` to use `@MockBean` for `RestTemplate`, successfully isolating the application context for unit testing.
+- Restored and configured **Trivy** and **Checkov** scans in the pipeline to ensure automated security compliance.